 How do those giant, colorful hot air balloons stay afloat?
-Or how their pilots steer them through the sky?
-For many people, hot air balloons are a fascinating mystery.
-Now that we know how hot air balloons work let's explore why they float.
-It's all thanks to the science of buoyancy!
+Now that we know how hot air balloons work, let's explore why they float.

 Understanding How Buoyancy Keeps Air Balloon Afloat

 Buoyancy is the force that keeps an object afloat.
-It happens when the object's weight is less than the weight of the liquid; it is displaced.
+It happens when the object's weight is less than the weight of the liquid or air it's suspended in and it's displaced.
 In the case of a hot air balloon, the balloon is filled with hot air.
 The hot air is lighter than the cold air outside, so it rises.

 Understanding How Density Helps Air Balloon Float

-Density is another important factor in hot air ballooning.
+Density is an important factor in hot air ballooning.
 It measures how much mass an object has in each volume.
 The denser an object is, the heavier it is.

 The hot air inside a balloon is less dense than the cold air outside.
-This is because hot air expands when it is heated.
-This makes the hot air inside the balloon less dense than the cold air outside and causes the balloon to float.
+This is because hot air expands when it is heated, which makes the hot air inside the balloon less dense than the cold air outside, causing the balloon to float.

 The Impact of Wind and Weather on Air Balloons

 The wind can have a big impact on hot air balloons.
 The balloon will float in the direction that the wind is blowing.
 So, if the wind blows to the north, the balloon will float to the north.
-Moreover, the speed of the wind can also affect the balloon.
+The speed of the wind can also affect the balloon.

 Pilots can use the wind to their advantage.
-The weather can also impact hot air balloons.
+Pilots also must know the weather conditions, which can also impact hot air balloons.
 If it is a sunny day, the balloon will rise quickly.
 If it is a cloudy day, the balloon will rise more slowly.

 Steering a Flying Air Balloon